 1 Password encryption in Pandora FMS

 Pandora FMS supports the encryption of passwords stored in the database.
-The encryption key is generated from a user provided passphrase and is not stored in the database (neither the key nor the passphrase) so that passwords cannot be recovered from a database dump.
-Once the passphrase is configured, encryption works transparently for the user.
+The encryption key is generated from a user-provided password and is not stored in the database (neither the key nor the password) so that passwords cannot be recovered from a database dump.
+Once the password is configured, encryption is visible for the user.

-If you lose the password given by the user you will not recover the password stored in the Pandora FMS Database.
-Save this password in a safe place and do a backup of: 'config.php and pandora_server.conf.
+If you lose the password given by the user, you will not recover the password stored in Pandora FMS Database.
+Save this password in a safe place and make a backup of: 'config.php and pandora_server.conf.

 1.1 Technical details

 Passwords are encrypted using the Rijndael cipher with 128 bit blocks in ECB mode.
-A 256 bit key is generated at startup from the MD5 of the passphrase.
+A 256 bit key is generated at startup from the password MD5.

 1.2 Configuration in a newly installed Pandora FMS

-To enable password encryption the passphrase has to be configured in both the Pandora FMS Server and the Pandora FMS Console:
+To enable password encryption, the password must be configured in both Pandora FMS Server and Pandora FMS Console: